Installation

 In order to be installed, Paraview-catalyst2 requires a working C/C++ compiler, Open MPI (version 4.0.x, 4.1.x), Python3 and cmake.
 In order for Paraview to work, OpenGL must be available at runtime or mesa libraries are required to mimic some hardware components.
 These are usually available on supercomputers through the ‘mesa’ module, which should be loaded at runtime.
 Lastly, paraview and catalyst2 should be manually compiled of the system.
 As Paraview-5.10 contains a bug in the definition of rectilinear mesh (used by TOSCA), Paraview-5.11 or later is recommended.

-Prior to install TOSCA, we suggest to create a folder named Software
+Prior to install TOSCA, we suggest to create a folder named Software inside $HOME, where catalyst2 and paraview-5.11 will be located.

 In order to re-compile TOSCA with Paraview-catalyst2 capabilities on your system, please follow these steps: